StrongMind/culture/tech_sessions/models.md

 ### Views

 The views present interfaces to users.
-Views may have validation logic that mirrors the backend validation.
+Views may use validation logic from models or mirror validation from models in client side script.

 Views should handle presentation logic only.
 What is presentation logic?
 1. Displaying data, errors, and success messages